Topher Grace Talks About Dating Ivanka Trump

 Grace went on to marry his now-wife, Ashley Hinshaw, in 2016.
 Hinshaw is an actress and model known for her role in Crackle’s StartUp series according to her IMDb.

-Ivanka is now the senior advisor to her father, Donald Trump.
-Grace is set to appear in Spike Jonze’s BlacKkKlansman.
+Ivanka is now the senior adviser to her father, Donald Trump.
+Grace is set to appear in Spike Lee’s BlacKkKlansman.
 Grace plays real-life white supremacist and former grand wizard of the Klu Klux Klan David Duke.
 According to the film’s IMDb, the film tells the real-life story of “Ron Stallworth, an African-American police officer from Colorado, [who] successfully managed to infiltrate the local Ku Klux Klan and became the head of the local chapter.”

 The film hits theaters August 10.